 You and I have definitely played these games when we were young, but do our children play them too?
-For the love of all things Indian, we shall look at some traditional Indian outdoor games your child can play.
+For the love of all things Indian, we shall look at some traditional Indian outdoor games and sports your child can play.
 You can teach your child and play along.

 Although there is no specific reference to the history of this game, it is believed to have been played for generations in rural India.

 How it is played

 - Lagori is played using a soft ball and seven flat stones, in a large outdoor area.

 - The players form two teams - ‘seekers’ and ‘hitters’.

 - The flat stones are piled up at the centre of the ground and a player from the ‘seekers’ hits the pile with the soft ball.

 - Now, the ‘seekers’ try to collect the scattered stones and pile them up again, while the ‘hitters’ use the soft ball to hit the ‘seekers’.

 - If a ‘seeker’ gets hit by the soft ball, he’s out of the game.
 The ‘hitters’ try to get as many ‘seekers’ out this way, before the stones are piled up.